justin941208/MatchGAN/README.md

 ```bash
 $ ./run celeba test 5 0
 ```
+This will generate synthetic images from the test set and save them to the directory `./matchgan_celeba/results`.

 To evaluate the model using Frechet Inception Distance (FID), Inception Score (IS), and GAN-test, run the following command:
 ```bash
 $ ./run celeba eval 5 0